Costamare Bulkers (CMDB)

 nullAI Analysis | Feedback

-Mr. Zikos has served as the Chief Executive Officer and a member of the Board of Directors of Costamare Bulkers since its inception.
-He also serves as the Chief Financial Officer and a member of the Board of Directors of Costamare Inc..
-Prior to joining Costamare Inc. in 2007, Mr. Zikos was the Chief Financial Officer of DryShips, Inc., a public shipping company, from 2006 to 2007.
-From 2004 to 2006, he was employed with J&P Avax S.A., a real estate investment and construction company, where he managed project and structured finance debt transactions.
-From 2000 to 2004, Mr. Zikos worked at Citigroup (London) in their global corporate and investment banking group, where he was involved in European leveraged and acquisition debt financing transactions.
-He practiced law from 1994 to 1998, advising financial institutions and shipping companies on debt and acquisition transactions.
+Mr. Zikos serves as the Chief Executive Officer and a Director of Costamare Bulkers.
+He also holds the position of Chief Financial Officer and a member of the board of directors of Costamare Inc. Prior to joining Costamare Inc. in 2007, he was the Chief Financial Officer of DryShips, Inc., a public shipping company, from 2006 to 2007.
+From 2004 to 2006, Mr. Zikos worked at J&P Avax S.A., a real estate investment and construction company, focusing on project and structured finance debt transactions.
+Between 2000 and 2004, he was with Citigroup (London), global corporate and investment banking group, where he was involved in various European leveraged and acquisition debt financing transactions.
+Before that, from 1994 to 1998, Mr. Zikos practiced law, advising financial institutions and shipping companies.

-Mr. Pagratis has served as the Chief Financial Officer of Costamare Bulkers since its inception.
-He also serves as the Finance Director of Costamare Services.
-Before joining Costamare Services in 2017, Mr. Pagratis spent two years as a Senior Relationship Manager with DNB Bank.
-From 2004 to 2015, he held the position of Corporate Finance and Treasury Manager at Tsakos Shipping Group.
-Prior to that, he worked as an Associate in EFG Finance (investment banking services) and as an Analyst with KPMG Financial Advisory Services.
+Mr. Pagratis is the Chief Financial Officer of Costamare Bulkers and also serves as the Finance Director of Costamare Services.
+Before joining Costamare Services in 2017, he spent two years as a Senior Relationship Manager with DNB Bank.
+From 2004 to 2015, Mr. Pagratis was the Corporate Finance and Treasury Manager at Tsakos Shipping Group.
+His earlier career included roles as an Associate in EFG Finance (investment banking services) and an Analyst with KPMG Financial Advisory Services.

 Anastassios Gabrielides General Counsel and Secretary